alirezakazemipour/alirezakazemipour.github.io/_misc/misc-1.md

 > You need an antidote to your suffering.

 CW:
-> Action is the antidote tot suffering
+> Action is the antidote to anxiety

 JW:
 > If you're afraid of doing something.
 Do it anyway.
-It's the appropriate response to anxiety.
+That's the response to fear.

 # Generic
 [Learning how to learn course](https://www.coursera.org/learn/learning-how-to-learn)